Arnold man facing drug charges dies after arrest

 Police said Lewis was seen driving a car into the parking lot behind the Sheetz convenience store at 325 Freeport St. A man identified as a "cooperating witness" told agents he bought a bundle of heroin from Lewis for $60.

-Police took Lewis into custody for possession of heroin and was taken to the New Kensington Police Department.
+Police took Lewis into custody on an accusation of possession of heroin, and he was taken to the New Kensington Police Department.

 Police said Lewis gave permission for agents to get his medication, and his girlfriend let them in to retrieve it.

-Police said that as agents went through the apartment, they saw drugs and paraphernalia in plain view, including three scales.
-Agents obtained a search warrant and catalogued what they found, which included a packet of fentanyl and $570 in cash.
+Police said as agents went through the apartment, they saw drugs and paraphernalia in plain view, including three scales.
+Agents obtained a search warrant and catalogued what they found, which included a packet of fentanyl and $570.

 Because of his death, the case against Lewis was dismissed at District Judge Frank J. Pallone Jr.'s office.